 — Rogers Cup Toronto (@rogerscup) January 11, 2017

 In addition to offering sports fans and event-goers the unique chance to witness the world’s greatest female athletes up close, Rogers Cup is an all-encompassing fun entertainment experience, featuring first-rate performances, dining, shopping, promotions, and activities.

 Tickets are now available for every single session of tennis, starting the first day of main draw action on Monday August 7 through to the finals on Sunday August 13.
 Tickets are available for as low as $15.
 Multi-session and full-week packages are also still available, and start at just $150 per seat.

 The path to Rogers Cup begins today, as the first Slam of the year kicks off in Melbourne at the Australian Open.
 World No. 1 Angelique Kerber, a semifinalist last year at Rogers Cup, will be aiming to defend her title.

-The top players of the WTA will be hitting the courts at Aviva Centre in Toronto from August 5-13, 2017 while their counterparts from the ATP World Tour will take over Uniprix Stadium in Montreal from August 4-13, 2017.
+The top players of the WTA will be hitting the courts at Aviva Centre in Toronto from August 5-13, 2017 while their counterparts from the ATP World Tour will take over STADE IGA in Montreal from August 4-13, 2017.
 Rogers Cup presented by National Bank is owned and operated by Tennis Canada.
 For more information and to purchase tickets, please visit rogerscup.com.